Foundations of Biology: Biodiversity

 The syllabus is available here and on Blackboard.

-The Blackboard page will be used to distribute documents and grades.
+The Blackboard page will be used to administer midterms and distribute documents and grades.

 The term project, "Biodiversity Café", is here, and there is a template to help you write it.

 Register your iClicker (your student i.d. is your BroncoName, the part before the @ in your csupomona.edu email address).